kenyamat/CsvParser/README.md

-#CsvParser
+#CSVParser
-This is a C# csv parser library.
+This is a C# CSV parser library.

 ```
 CsvParser parser = new CsvParser();